DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/how_we_assign_participant_schedules.md

 | 1 November to 28/29 February | `standard-january` |
 | 1 March to 31 May | `standard-april` |

-We’ll use the same date boundaries for mentors, based on when they start training.
+We’ll use the same date boundaries for mentors, based on when they're first registered as an ECT's mentor.

 ## Extended schedules